Outlook rules manage your inflow and arrange the messages in a smart pattern, which takes a huge time to arrange manually.

 - The first option is naming your rule, Enter your desired rule name on the top of the form.

 - The second option is to add a condition, there are tons of options refer to the list on your right-side screen.

-- Next is to add action, it must be several ways you can execute the condition with. here are the examples:
+- Next is to add action, there must be several ways you can execute the condition. here are the examples: